martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

     {cos(0) + 1}

-We can explain more about neoteric-expressions... but let's learn more switching to neoteric-expressions entirely.
+We can explain more about neoteric-expressions... but let's learn more by switching to neoteric-expressions entirely.
 You can run "(readable:disable-readable)" if you want, but you don't have to; you can just enable a different readable notation directly, and it'll switch correctly.

 Using neoteric-expressions (n-expressions)